Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Introduction

 In this work, we model KN light curves for simulated BNS and NSBH populations with widely used semi-analytic prescriptions and numerical-relativity-calibrated fits.
 We assess whether these models predict observable differences between BNS and NSBH KNe that could enable EM-only source classification.
 We find that they do, as shown in Figure~\ref{fig:fid_diff_eos}.
 Motivated by the relationship between the intrinsic luminosity and decay rate of Type Ia supernovae~\citep{1993ApJ...413L.105P,SupernovaSearchTeam:1998fmf} and KNe~\citep{Kashyap2019-eo}, we introduce a distance-independent post-peak decline measure for KNe, defined as the difference between the peak KN magnitude and the magnitude after a fixed time in a given photometric band.
-We find that the post-peak decline in the blue ($u$) band provides a strong avenue for separating the two merger classes, with NSBH KNe declining faster than BNS KNe.
+We find that the post-peak decline in the blue ($u$ and $g$) bands provide a strong avenue for separating the two merger classes, with BNS KNe declining faster than NSBH KNe.
 This trend remains robust to variations in the assumptions of the astrophysical population, the NS EOS, and several parameters of the KN model.
-We also identify differences in the red ($i$) band light curve, where most NSBH KNe decline more slowly after peak than BNS KNe, although this distinction is more model-dependent.
+The same ordering is recovered in the red ($i$) band, where most NSBH KNe decline more slowly after peak than BNS KNe, although this distinction is more model-dependent.
+Because the $u$ band decline is steep and sensitive to the modeled photospheric temperature, we highlight the $g$ band as an equally discriminating, and, perhaps more robust, alternative.
 These results establish post-peak photometric decline as a promising EM-only probe of the progenitor, and motivate future efforts to revisit these regions of parameter space using comprehensive simulations.

 The rest of the paper is organized as follows.
 Section~\ref{sec:kn_modeling} presents our semi-analytic framework for modeling BNS and NSBH KNe, along with its main assumptions and caveats.
 In Section~\ref{sec:comparison}, we compare the post-peak decline of the two merger classes and identify the bands and timescales where their KN emission differs most clearly.
 We then assess the robustness of these differences to variations in the astrophysical population priors (Section~\ref{subsec:comp_astropop}), NS EOS (Section~\ref{subsec:comp_eos}), and ejecta-model parameters (Section~\ref{subsec:comp_modpars}).
 We summarize our results and discuss their implications in Section~\ref{Sec:disc_conc}.
-Additional technical details are collected in the Appendix.
+Additional technical details are described in the Appendix.